choria-io/website/docs/content/federation/configuration/_index.md

 Once this setting is present it will become a Federated Client and use the *_mcollective-federation_server._tcp* SRV record or *plugin.choria.federation_middleware_hosts* configuration entry.

 If these are absent it will fall back to the usual configuration and use the exact same middleware configuration via SRV or config as a normal client.
-This way you can optimise your config for simplicity or have a case where one client is usually connected to the local Collective and only sometimes Federated and in those cases different middleware is used.
+This way you can optimize your config for simplicity or have a case where one client is usually connected to the local Collective and only sometimes Federated and in those cases different middleware is used.

 If you have a client that is generally only connected to the local Collective or one where you do not always want to specify all the Federation Collectives you can use the *CHORIA_FED_COLLECTIVE* environment variable to set the *plugin.choria.federation.collectives* setting in the same format.